gitmadnessario/SystemSecurity-DD2497/README.md

 ``` c
 ./overflow attacker [address of authorized] | ./overflow victim
 ```
-it's possible to achive an overflow attack where the `do_something()` function without providing the required password.
+it's possible to achive an overflow attack where the `do_something()` function is called without providing the required password.
 The address of the *authorized* field can be obtained by first executing
 ``` c
 ./overflow victim
 ```